Shiner Independent School District: Campuses

+Athletics

 Shiner ISD has been successful athletically in the past, with its teams winning multiple state championships in football, baseball, and softball.
 Shiner ISD has also twice been awarded the Lone Star Cup (2000–2001 and 2001–2002), which is awarded based on combined academic and athletic achievement.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+Academics

+The Texas Education Agency assigned Shiner ISD a "B" grade in 2023.